Chaos, inconsistency mark launch of drive-thru virus testing

 But supply shortages have shut down drive-thrus in several states, including Colorado, New Mexico, Virginia, Florida, Louisiana, Alabama, North Carolina, and Utah.
 One Las Vegas site was closed because it didn't have enough workers.

 New York state opened several centers to great fanfare on Tuesday.
 By Friday, however, New York City's health department issued an alert saying only people who require hospitalization should be tested, due to shortages of protective equipment such as face masks.
+Drive-thru sites in New York State remain open, but only to people who meet certain criteria.

 Nevada Gov. Steve Sisolak said he has begged the federal government for additional test kits and supplies, but the state received a notice Thursday that all of its requests for drive-thru testing pods and testing kits "are on an indefinite backlog, without any estimate of a timeline for delivery."